Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Design Problem

 \section{Design Problem}

-The distributed state estimation algorithm comprises $N$ observers, where each observer~$i$ can access only the measurement of sensor~$i$ and a weighted combination of state estimates of its neighbors according to the communication network $\mathcal G$.
+The distributed state estimation algorithm comprises $N$ observers, where each observer~$i$ can access only the measurement of sensor~$i$ and a weighted combination of state estimates of its neighboring observers according to the communication network $\mathcal G$.
 Let $z^i(t)\in\mathbb R^n$ denote the state estimate of observer~$i$.
-Each observer~$i$ estimates the observable part of the system's state, $x_i(t)$, using the local output injection, i.e., $y^i(t)-H^iz^i(t)$.
+Each observer~$i$ estimates the locally observable part of the state, $x_i(t)$, by using the local output injection $y^i(t)-H^iz^i(t)$.
 The unobservable part of the state, $\col(x_1(t),\dots,x_{i-1}(t),x_{i+1}(t),\dots,x_N(t))$, is estimated by seeking consensus with the neighboring observers, i.e., $\sum_{j} a_{ij} [z^i(t)-z^j(t)]$.
-In particular, we consider the distributed observer as
+In particular, we consider the following architecture of the distributed observer